 California is the fifth-most Democratic state in the U.S. and by far the largest.
 California has 55 electoral votes, the most of any state, and more than 10% of all available electoral votes.
 California’s Partisan Voting Index is D+13.
-California was not always Democratic, in fact, and voted Republican in every election from 1952 to 1988 except for 1964.
+California was not always Democratic and voted Republican in every election from 1952 to 1988 except for 1964.
 The state has consistently been Democratic since 1992.

 New York is the sixth-most Democratic state in the U.S. with a PVI of D+10.
 New York has the third-highest number of electoral votes of 29, behind California (55) and Texas (38).
 New York has voted Democratic since 1988.
 New York, especially New York City, is known as one of the most progressive states in the nation, with very strict gun laws, a push towards legalizing recreational marijuana, and NYC being one of the nation’s most LGBTQ-friendly cities.

 With a PVI of D+10, Rhode Island is the seventh-most Democratic state in the United States.
 Rhode Island was the last of the 13 colonies to enter the Union in 1790.
 Rhode Island has also voted reliably Democratic in every election since 1928 except for four.
 Rhode Island is expected to vote Democratic again in the 2024 presidential election.